eMobility Eligibility

 Project Types

 This is not a conclusive list of all project types, and projects may includes more than one service model.
 Projects should include meaningful engagement with the community and be tailored to meet the needs of residents they serve.
-See eMobility Terms and Definitions to learn more about each project type.
+See eMobility Terms and Definitions to learn more about each project type or view resources and examples of different eMobility projects in Step 3 of DEP’s eMobility Planning Toolkit.

 - Carsharing